petraclara/ascii-art-web/README.md

 3. Select banner: `standard`
 4. Submit the form → POST `/ascii-art`
 5. Server returns the home page with ASCII art rendered in the result section.

+AUTHORS
+1 Clare
+2 Andrew Okutu
+3 Flovian Atieno

+HOW TO RUN

+1 Ensure  Golang is   installed  into  your  machine
+2 CLone ti  your  local  machine   https://learn.zone01kisumu.ke/git/cgisclar/ascii-art-web.git 3 Navigate  to the ascii-art-web directory  from your  cloned folder using  the Terminal 4 Ensure   within that directroy  ls   you can  se  main.go  file 5 From the  terminal  run go "go run ."  to start the web server 6 Open  your browser and on the  address type http://localhost:8080 7 A  page will  open  which  you wil feed  your  text  and when  you  submit  it generates  its  ASCII graphic  representation

+Implementation Details: Algorithm

+The program runs a web server that converts user text into ASCII art.

+The server starts on port 8080 and listens for requests.

+The home page (/) displays an HTML form to the user.

+When the form is submitted, the /ascii-art route receives the text and banner.

+The input text is cleaned and split into lines.

+Each line is converted into ASCII art using the selected banner.

+The generated ASCII art is formatted for HTML and displayed on the page.